fortunejs/fortune/README.md

 - The adapter interacts with data storage.
 - Serializers parse requests and render responses.
 - Networking is optional, may be handled by serializers.

-## Hypermedia Applications

-Fortune gives you hypermedia serializers for free.
-Given the definitions of the record types, it is able to construct a [domain ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)#Domain_ontology).
-This is useful for generating hyperlinks to entities that compose records and their relationships.

 ## License